lorenzobr/training-demo-application/README.md

-# Training web application demo
+# Educational web app demo

 This simple Angular JS application demonstrates an example of a JS web application built on top of the Teech.io platform.